 - Air temperature

 Don’t water just to water your plants.
-Inspect your plants regularly, and learn when they are close to wilting.
+Inspect your plants regularly, and learn when they are close to wilting and how much water they need.
 Then give the plant a good, thorough soaking just before it reaches the wilt stage.

 Remember during the summer heat plants will use up water quickly, so inspect often.

 Mature plants can be heavy feeders.
-Here are some quick fertilizer tips.
+Here are some quick bougainvilla fertilizer tips.

 - High phosphorus with micronutrients, as well as additional iron and magnesium

-- Slow or timed release fertilizer like this one are acceptable.
-Make sure you follow the fertilizer label
+- Timed or slow-release fertilizer like this one are acceptable.
+Be sure you follow the fertilizer label

 - Plants grow best with small amounts of nutrients constantly available

 - Do not apply fertilizers to dry soil – Do not overfertilize – in this case less is better than more, also check out applying water-soluble fertilizer